- Everyday life in Finland

 Parliament (eduskunta) enacts laws and decides upon the state budget.
 Parliament also supervises the operations of the government.
 The parliament includes 200 Members of Parliament.
 The Members of Parliament are appointed by election for four years at a time.

-Information on who can vote in parliamentary elections is available here (Elections and voting in Finland)
+Information on who can vote in parliamentary elections is available here.

 President of the Republic

 The Finnish head of state is the President of the Republic (tasavallan presidentti).
 The President is appointed by election.
 The term of office of the President is six years.
 The same person cannot serve as President for more than two consecutive terms, i.e. 12 years.

 - leads foreign policy together with the government and

 - acts as the Supreme Commander of the Finnish Defence Forces.